diogobaltazar/diogobaltazar/README.md

-- passionate about building software
-  - you can trust/believe in (ux)
-  - you enjoy contributing to (devx)
+passionate about building software you believe in (ux) you enjoy contributing to (devx)